Tandrial/FiniteAutomataTools/README.md

 Tool created for the "Übersetzerbau" class of my Master "[Internet-Sicherheit]" at the Westfälische Hochschule Gelsenkirchen.

 The tool is able to transform a given regular Expression into a minimized DFA.
-The algorithms used are described in __Compilers: Principles, Techniques, and Tools__, Chapter 3.6 Finite Automata.
+The algorithms used are described in __Compilers: Principles, Techniques, and Tools__, Chapter 3.

 Usage:
 ```java -jar  <OutputFileName> "<RegExpression>" [<TestCases>]*```